akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Character rundown.

 **Everard de la Roche, Seigneur de la Roche** – A minor Norman baron of diminished estate, dispossessed of his ancestral lands in the Vexin after the Battle of Tinchebray (1106).
 Grey‑haired, soft‑spoken, and easily overlooked, he moves through court as a man of no consequence—precisely as he intends.
 Once a knight of respectable standing, he now nurses a quiet grievance against King Henry, whom he blames for his family's ruin.
 In truth, he is an agent of a larger conspiracy, a whisperer in the shadows who carries messages between the English court and the exiled supporters of William Clito.
 His name—*Everard*, “brave as a wild boar”—is a bitter irony; his courage now expresses itself not in the tilt-yard but in the careful cultivation of disaffection, the planting of rumours, and the patient weaving of plots.
 He is present at Rockingham, at Winchester, at every critical juncture, watching, waiting, and nudging events toward his masters’ ends.
 He is not the wolf; he is the shepherd’s dog that has learned to bite.

+Archbishop of Canterbury, Ralph d’Escures.

+The Bishop of Lincoln, Robert Bloet, a royal judge.

+A Cistercian monk from the abbey at Citeaux.

 ---